-Official launching of IAYSP – Liberia
+Official Launching of IAYSP #Liberia

 Hon.
 Martin Saye Kollah went on to say, “Peace does not mean an absence of conflicts; differences will always be there.
-Peace means solving these differences through peaceful means; through dialogue, education, knowledge; and through humane ways.
+Peace means solving these differences through peaceful means; dialogue, education, knowledge; and humane ways.
 What kind of peace do we seek?
 Not the peace of the grave or the security of the slave.
 I am talking about genuine peace, the kind of peace that makes life on earth worth living, the kind that enables men and nations to grow and to hope and to build a better life for their children . . . not merely peace in our time but peace for all time…”